plomitt/vu_tm/README.md

 # NLP Multitasking: Named Entity Recognition, Sentiment, and Topic Classification

-This repository contains materials and assignments for a Text Mining course at Vrije Universiteit Amsterdam.
+This repository contains materials and assignments for the Text Mining course at Vrije Universiteit.
 The project explores three fundamental Natural Language Processing (NLP) techniques: Named Entity Recognition and Classification (NERC), Sentiment Analysis (SA), and Topic Classification (TC).

 ## Table of Contents